Oregon Historical County Records Guide

 Journal County Court [includes insane commitment, adoption, and naturalization information-with index], 1883-1927 (1 volume);

-Records at the Crook County Courthouse, Trial Court Office, File Vault:
+Records at the Crook County Courthouse, Circuit Court Office, File Vault:

 Records at the Crook County Road Department Yard, Records Storage Unit 4: